 Rambutan (BKK1, resort-style, midscale)

 What to do: Phnom Penh has been the capital of Cambodia since the French Colonial period and the Royal Palace with its beautiful throne hall and pagodas is the best place to explore that part of history.
 The National Museum with artifacts from centuries of Khmer society is right next door and a worthwhile destination, too.

 The Tuol Sleng Prison and Killing Fields outside tell the shocking history of the Khmer Rouge who killed millions of people during their terror reign.
 It’s a tough visit, but the history is well worth remembering and honoring!

 For a little lighter fare, I recommend a stroll along the river promenade during sunset – which is what pretty much everybody else in Phnom Penh appears to be doing at that time!
 Or you can just enjoy the peace & quiet of your hotel and do nothing – something I intend to do a lot of on my next trip to Phnom Penh!

 For more tips, check out my post What to do in Phnom Penh!

-How to get around: If you arrive at Phnom Penh’s airport, you can take a fixed-fee taxi ($12-18, make sure to agree before you leave) or the shiny new train into town.
+How to get around: If you arrive at Phnom Penh’s airport, you can take a fixed-fee taxi ($12-18, make sure to agree before you leave) or just hail a ride with grab Cambodia.
 Once you are in the city, it’s easy to get around: the city is compact and there is an endless number of tuk tuks, rikshas, taxis and cars availabe to take you most places in minutes and for a few bucks.
-I recommend to stick with ride hail applications, like uber, grab or PassApp to avoid the hassle of negotiating a fair price.
+I recommend to stick with ride hail applications, like grab or PassApp to avoid the hassle of negotiating a fair price.
 And do try a riksha or tuk tuk – they are a hoot to drive in the cool(er) evenings…

 I do receive a small fee, if you decide to book through the link, at no cost to you – thank you for supporting my blog!